dqrk0jeste/owl/README.md

 - xkbcommmon
 - wlroots >= 19.0 (git version on aur)

-if you are already using a wayland compositor you should have those installed already.
+if you are already using a wayland compositor you probably have those installed already.

+## building

 ```bash
 git clone https://github.com/dqkr0jeste/owl